 - a.
-General Education Program Development - Assure that GE requirements are planned and organized so that their objectives are perceived by students as interrelated elements, not as isolated fragments. - Provide for reasonable ordering of requirements so that, for example, courses focusing on learning skills will be completed relatively early and those emphasizing integrative experiences will be completed relatively later. - 3.
-Develop programs that are responsive to educational goals and student needs, rather than programs based on traditional titles of academic disciplines and organizational units. - b.
+General Education Program Development - 1.
+Assure that GE requirements are planned and organized so that their objectives are perceived by students as interrelated elements, not as isolated fragments. - 2.
+Provide for reasonable ordering of requirements so that, for example, courses focusing on learning skills will be completed relatively early and those emphasizing integrative experiences will be completed relatively later. - 3.
+Develop programs that are responsive to educational goals and student needs, rather than programs based on traditional titles of academic disciplines and organizational units.

+- b.
 General Education Course Development - 1.
-Consider the organization of approved courses so that students may choose from among a variety of "cores" or "themes," each with an underlying unifying rationale. - Consider the possibility of incorporating integrative courses, especially at the upper-division level, that feature the interrelationships among disciplines and traditional GE categories. - 3.
-Consider possibilities for innovative teaching and learning, including activity as well as observation in all GE coursework.

-c.
-General Education Course Delivery

-- Provide sufficient numbers of Area A2 written communication and Area B4 mathematics/quantitative reasoning course sections to allow freshmen to complete these requirements in the first year of enrollment. - 2.
-Provide for at least one course in Ethnic Studies as stipulated in Education Code Section 89032. - 3.
-Courses approved for GE that have not been offered within a five-year period shall have GE status removed. - CSU campuses may certify upper-division courses for lower-division CSU GE Breadth requirements so long as adequate numbers of lower-division course options are available to students.
+Consider the organization of approved courses so that students may choose from among a variety of "cores" or "themes," each with an underlying unifying rationale. - 2.
+Consider the possibility of incorporating integrative courses, especially at the upper-division level, that feature the interrelationships among disciplines and traditional GE categories. - 3.
+Consider possibilities for innovative teaching and learning, including activity as well as observation in all GE coursework. - c.
+General Education Course Delivery - 1.
+Provide sufficient numbers of Area A2 written communication and Area B4 mathematics/quantitative reasoning course sections to allow freshmen to complete these requirements in the first year of enrollment. - 2.
+Courses approved for GE that have not been offered within a five-year period shall have GE status removed.

-2. Campus General Education Committee
+6.2.2 Campus General Education Committee

 The effectiveness of a campus GE program is dependent upon the adequacy of curricular supervision, internal integrity and overall fiscal and academic support.
 Toward this end, each campus shall have a broadly representative GE committee, a majority of which shall be instructional faculty and shall also include student membership.
-The committee will provide oversight and make recommendations concerning the implementation, conduct and evaluation of requirements specified in this policy.
-As a companion to the GE committee, a campus may choose to establish a GE program assessment committee to conduct the work described in 6.2.5 of this policy.
+The committee will provide oversight and make recommendations concerning the implementation, conduct and evaluation of requirements specified in this executive order.
+As a companion to the GE committee, a campus may choose to establish a GE program assessment committee to conduct the work described in 6.2.5 of this executive order.

-3. General Education Breadth Requirements and the Development of New Baccalaureate Degrees
+6.2.3 General Education Breadth Requirements and the Development of New Baccalaureate Degrees

-The development of new baccalaureate programs shall include consideration of how the degree requirements will incorporate the required GE units, the major program requirements, and other graduation requirements.
+The development of new baccalaureate programs shall include consideration of how the degree requirements will incorporate at least the minimum required GE credits, the major program requirements, and other graduation requirements.
 Justifications must be provided to the Office of the Chancellor for any program extending the baccalaureate credit requirement beyond 120 units (Title 5, Section 40508).

-4. General Education Academic Advising
+6.2.4 General Education Academic Advising